+Beneficial Garden Insects.
 Gardens Are Full of Insects, But Which Ones Are Beneficial and Which Detrimental?
-Which Insects are Garden Friends & Which Are Gardeners Foes?
+Which Insects Are Garden Friends & Which Are Gardeners Foes?
 Here’s a Guide to Beneficial Garden Insects

 What Is An Insect?

 Insects are invertebrates, that’s to say they have no backbone and vertebral column.
 What they do have is a chitinous exoskeleton (chitin is a polysaccharide that’s also found in the cell walls of fish, and fungi) and a three-part body.
 That’s ahead, thorax and abdomen.
-And because they have a hard chitinous exoskeleton most of them lay eggs as producing live young is difficult (though aphids and some other species do achieve it with spectacular success).
+And because they have a hard chitinous exoskeleton most of them lay eggs, as producing live young is difficult (though aphids and some other species do achieve it with spectacular success).
 Insects are a very successful group.
-More than 90% of all anI’m al forms on earth are insects!
+More than 90% of all animal lifeforms on earth are insects!
 In some senses, insects rule the world.
-The Insecta classification is huge and includes beetles, flies, moths and wasps
+The Insecta classification is huge and includes beetles, flies, moths and wasps.

 What Do We Mean By Beneficial Garden Insects?

 These are the insects that help the gardener by things such as pollinating fruit and destroying pests.

 What Do We Mean By “Detrimental” Garden Insects?

 These are the insects that cause damage in the garden.
 They may, for example, suck sap from our plants or eat the toots leaves or flowers of our plants.